 W-2 is a tax document issued at the beginning of each calendar year.
 The W-2 documents the salary paid, FICA and FICA med taxes paid, Federal taxes paid and State (either Delaware or Delaware and Maryland) taxes paid in the previous calendar year.
 For example the W-2 received in January 2016 will be for earnings from 2015.

 To request a reprint of a W-2, please complete the W-2 Reprint Request Form.

 If you believe you should have received a W-2 but did not or if the information in your W-2 is not correct, please contact payroll by email (firstname.lastname@example.org) or call (302)-831-8677.
 Please note that the deadline for the university to mail W-2 forms for each tax year is January 31st.

-This electronic document is completed when an employee is hired and is completed again once the permanent social security number has been issued.
+This electronic document must be completed when an employee is hired and is completed again once the permanent social security number has been issued.
+Employees can also complete a new form when they want to update their tax withholding.
 The W-4 is a form used by employers to withhold and remit part of your earnings to the IRS.
-The more allowances claimed reduces the amount of income taxed in your paycheck.

 Note: A non-resident alien student in the United States fewer than 5 years is required to complete the W-4 as single with either 0 (zero) or 1 (one) exemptions regardless of your actual marital status.

 Document issued at the beginning of each calendar year.
 The 1042s documents any income paid under a tax treaty in the previous year.
 An employee may receive both a W-2 and a 1042s.